cpp-tutor/abaci0-literate/README.md

 * **0.9.1** (2024-May-22) Fixes for VS2022, improved name mangling, self-assignment.

 * **0.9.2** (2024-May-25) User input and type conversions.

+* **1.0.0** (2024-May-27) User messages now have their own header file.
+Small changes to front-end with improved error diagnostics for defective code.

 ## License